kissmetrics/km-support/_posts/2010-01-02-people-events-properties.md

 ## Next Steps

 Once you understand these concepts and which events you will want to track, you will need to set them up.
-There are a few different methods to do so, you can get started with some of the different methods [here](http://support.kissmetrics.com/tools/event-library/) and [here.](http://support.kissmetrics.com/apis/javascript/javascript-specific/index.html)
+There are a few different methods to do so, you can get started with the [Event Library](http://support.kissmetrics.com/tools/event-library/) or the [JavaScript Library.](http://support.kissmetrics.com/apis/javascript/javascript-specific/index.html)

 [personlive]: https://kissmetrics-support-files.s3.amazonaws.com/assets/getting-started/people-events-properties/1Person.png
 [eventlive]: https://kissmetrics-support-files.s3.amazonaws.com/assets/getting-started/people-events-properties/2Event.png